David Crook: Life in China

-After study at University of London, the Crooks returned to China to teach English in a rural school which trained staff for the foreign service of the future government.
+After studies at the University of London, the Crooks returned to China to teach English in a rural school that trained staff for the foreign service of the future government.
 They observed and participated in the land reform movements carried out by the Chinese Communist Party in North China villages and produced a "thick description" which they published in their widely cited Ten Mile Village (1959).
 They entered Beijing with the victorious Communists at "Liberation" in 1949 and for the next forty years, the Crooks taught at the Peking First Foreign Languages Institute (now the Beijing Foreign Studies University).

 Despite his long-time loyalty to the Chinese Communist Party, Crook was imprisoned in 1967 by Red Guards during the Cultural Revolution.
 When he was freed in 1973 he found his captors sincere but misguided.
 After his death, his wife told China Daily that "He was well aware that 'revolution is not a dinner party' so he never blamed China for his lengthy stay in Qincheng prison."

+In 1979 his The Chinese-English Dictionary was published by Shangwu Yinshuguan (Chubanshe), in China.

 Crook was convinced by reading George Orwell, on whom he had spied in Spain in the 1930s.
 In 1989, the Crooks criticized the suppression of the Tiananmen Square protests.
-While Crook remarks in his autobiography, written in 1990, that he still believes what he mentioned in his 75th birthday (in 1985) speech: "Some people say they are disillusioned by the negative aspects of Chinese society today.
+Crook remarked in his autobiography, written in 1990, that he still believed what he mentioned in his 75th birthday (in 1985) speech: "Some people say they are disillusioned by the negative aspects of Chinese society today.
 But Chairman Mao said (in 1949) our past work is only the first step on a long march of 10,000 li ...
 Over the years I have come to realize that the re-making of a society of hundreds of millions of people, steeped in centuries of feudalism, cannot be accomplished quickly and easily, without setbacks and mistakes.
 But I am confident that by the end of this century - which with a bit of luck I may live to see ... this China, which Isabel and I love, which has become our second homeland, will be creating a strong socialist society, and in the course of its modernization will strive to avoid the evils, suffering, ugliness and injustice which have beset modernization elsewhere."

+He died in Beijing on November 1, 2000, at the age of 90.
+Beijing Foreign Studies University erected a bronze bust of him on the campus.
+The front of the statue's stone base is engraved with the following words mainly in accordance with his will: "In memory of David Crook (1910-2000).
+British, Jewish, Communist.
+Friend of the Chinese people.
+Teacher of Beijing Foreign Studies University and its forerunners since 1948".

 Personal life

+Crook had three children with his wife, Isabel.
 Crook died in Beijing in 2000.
-He was survived by his wife, Isabel, and their three sons.
 One of his sons, Paul Crook, has given extensive interviews about his experience growing up as a foreigner in China during the Cultural Revolution.